-As technology has changed over the years, laser hair removal has significantly improved.
+As technology has changed over the years, permanent hair removal has significantly improved.
 However, many of the myths that were in place when these kinds of treatments were in early stages of development still exist.

 Our free and comprehensive consultation for laser hair removal covers everything you need to know about the procedure.
 Rather than allow false rumors to deter people from laser hair removal, let’s bust some of the most absurd myths wide open.

 Myth 1: You can’t receive laser hair removal treatments if you have naturally dark skin.